tony-kuo/eagle/README.md

 ### Program Parameters

--o  prefix for output BAM files.
+**-o --out**  [String] Output file name prefix

+**-a --bam**  [FILE] BAM alignment data file to be processed, reference coordinated sorted with index

+**-u --unique**  [FILE1,FILE2,...]
+Optionally, also output reads that are unique against other BAM files (comma separated list)

---listonly  print classified read list only (stdout) without processing BAM files
+**--listonly**  Print classified read list only (stdout) without processing BAM files

---readlist  read from classified read list instead of EAGLE outputs and process BAM files.
+**--readlist**  Read from classified read list instead of EAGLE outputs and process BAM files.
 This is useful if you previously outputed with *listonly* and then performed post-processing on list files to obtain, for example, a consensus list.
 This will allow the post-processed list to be used instead.

---refonly  write REF classified reads only when processing BAM file.
+**--refonly**  Write REF classified reads only when processing BAM file.

+**--pao**  Use primary alignments only, based on SAM flag.

+## References
+Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
+EAGLE: Explicit Alternative Genome Likelihood Evaluator.
+BMC Medical Genomics.
+11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1